tapani-hopkins/QR-reader-ZMUT/README.md

 With apologies to more experienced java programmers..
 I'm not one, nor are most users of this QR reader, so here are the basic instructions:
 - download all the files and check java is installed on your computer
 - open Terminal (mac users) or cmd (windows users) and go to the folder.
 - run with the `java` command, adding all the files in the `libs` folder to the classpath.
-For example:
-`java -classpath "libs/webcamread.jar":"libs/bridj-0.6.2.jar":"libs/slf4j-api-1.7.2.jar":"libs/core-2.0.jar":"libs/javase-2.0.jar":"."
-QRreader`

 Here's an an example of how to do it on my Mac, including how to compile the .java files:
 ```